Autumn-one/a-calc-old/README.md

 After `1.0.6`, calculations with units can have more parameters, `_unit` can take values like `boolean | "on" | "off" | "auto" | "space"` The parameters look like a lot, but they are similar to the previous usage, `true "on" "auto"` has the same effect, it means that it automatically recognizes the number after the The biggest difference is that the `"space"` value means that only spaces are used as unit separators.
 For example, if your units happen to be `+-`, which would be recognized as an operator in normal mode, you can use the `"space"` mode, but then spaces are required, and you would write it like this: `calc ("2+- * 3")` The final result is: `6+-`

+In practice, you may want the final result not to carry units automatically.
+In versions after `1.3.6`, you can remove the units from the result with the formatting parameter `!u`, or `!n` can output the number directly.

 ## Calculate and format

 Formatting supports the following features: limit decimal places, Keep Plus and minus signs, percentage output, scientific notation output, and kilobyte output, and they can be combined, but there are individual combinations that are not valid, try This yourself.
 There are too many combinations to list one by one.